-In NOCATALOG mode, you must mount a control file that contains information about the incarnation to recover.
+In NOCATALOG mode, you must mount a control file that contains information about the incarnation that you want to recover.
 The following scenario resets the database to an abandoned incarnation of database trgt and performs incomplete recovery.

 CONNECT TARGET / NOCATALOG